The text below the famine cross museum piece reads as follows:

 'Made from the Wood of a Hinged Coffin used in the Famine of 1846-47'.

-The famine cross was given to the Presentation Sisters in Maynooth by Canon John O'Rourke, a priest of Maynooth College.
+The famine cross was given to the Presentation Sisters by Canon John O'Rourke, a priest of Maynooth College.

 The inscription on the reverse of the cross is as follows: